 The Cost Control Benefit Using a Prepaid Balance

-Improving cost control is another benefit exists especially for frequent users when using a prepaid balance.
+Improving cost control is another benefit that exists when using a prepaid balance, especially for frequent users.

 Companies that would normally reimburse expenses like printing are able to reduce the number of reimbursements, and more importantly control their print expenses by going through the Topup process.